Alumna Update: Kyra Harris Joins Critical Care Team at DePaul Hospital

 “Nursing school was rough,” says Harris, who enjoys painting watercolors to relax from the stress of the hospital, “it was a hard degree.”
-But she credits the encouragement she received from her Access Graduate Support Director, as well as the financial assistance from the Work-Study program and enrichment classes at Most Holy Trinity Catholic School as contributing to her success in both high school and college.
+But she credits the encouragement she received from her Access Graduate Support Director, as well as the enrichment classes at Most Holy Trinity Catholic School and financial assistance from the Work-Study program and as contributing to her success in both high school and college.

 “Access definitely prepared me to go to private school,” Harris says.
 “It was a good foundation.
 It exposed me to a lot of things that made Rosati a comfortable place.”
 And the time management skills developed through the program, she notes, proved invaluable when juggling a full course load and two jobs during her senior year.